World Markets At This Hour

-World markets remain firm as hopes of softening in monetary policy stance of central banks overwhelmed concerns over elevated inflation.
-Data released on Tuesday showed an improvement in economic sentiment in Germany and an increase in unemployment rate in the U.K. Markets meanwhile are looking forward to the producer price inflation data from the U.S. on Tuesday and inflation data from the U.K. on Wednesday.
+Rising geopolitical tensions following the missile strike in Poland, high inflation readings from the U.K., drop in producer price inflation in the U.S. that increased hopes of a Fed pivot as well as mixed earnings updates shaped market sentiment across world markets.

-Asian stocks finished trading mostly on a positive note.
-European benchmarks are also mostly trading higher.
-Wall Street futures indicate a strong opening.
+Asian stocks finished trading mostly on a negative note.
+European benchmarks are also mostly trading lower.
+Wall Street futures indicate a mildly positive opening.

-Dollar weakened, dragging the Dollar Index lower.
-Bond yields mostly eased.
-Crude prices declined amidst a surge in China's Covid caseload.
-Gold edged up amidst the Dollar's weakness.
-Cryptocurrencies moved mixed.
+Dollar weakened, dragging the Dollar Index lower as investors increased their bets of a toning down in the Fed stance.
+Bond yields moved mixed.
+Crude oil prices gained amidst data that showed a drain in inventories in the U.S. Gold edged up amidst the Dollar's weakness.
+Cryptocurrencies moved lower.

 Here is a snapshot of the world markets at this hour across stocks, currencies, bonds, commodities and cryptocurrencies.